When an Employee Is Grieving

 When a Child Dies

-During our lifetimes, nearly all of us will experience the emotional stress that comes with any type of personal loss.
-However, the death of a child, sibling, or grandchild is considered the most devastating loss a family member may experience.
-This poses unique challenges for employers who are concerned about helping newly bereaved parents, siblings, or grandparents adjust to the demands of the workplace after returning to their job.
-This brochure is designed to help you and your colleagues understand how to provide the best support for an employee coping with grief, especially after the loss of a child, sibling, or grandchild.
+During our lifetime, nearly all of us will experience the emotional stress that comes with loss of any type.
+However, the death of a child, sibling or grandchild is considered to be the most devastating loss a family member may experience.
+This poses unique challenges for employers who are concerned about helping newly bereaved parents, siblings or grandparents as they adjust to the demands of the workplace after returning to their job.
+This brochure is designed to help you (the employer) and your colleagues understand how to provide the best support for an employee coping with grief, especially after the loss of a child, sibling or grandchild.

 The Grief Experience

-First, it’s important to understand that grief is a natural, normal reaction to a serious loss of any kind.
-It is a physical, emotional, spiritual, and psychological response to a devastating event.
-A complex process, grief is shaped by our experience, religious beliefs, culture, and physical health, along with the cause of the loss.
-Love, anger, fear, frustration, loneliness, and guilt are all part of the grieving process.
+First, it is important to understand that grief is a normal and natural reaction to a loss of any kind.
+It is a physical, emotional, spiritual and psychological response to a devastating event.
+Grief is shaped by our experience, religious beliefs, culture, physical health, along with the cause of the loss.
+Love, anger, fear, frustration, loneliness and guilt are all part of the grieving process.

-Living through grief is never easy.
-Those who are actively grieving are caught in a web of pain, confusion, and isolation.
-Those surrounding the survivors often express frustration and a sense of helplessness, which may, in time, turn to annoyance if the grieving “takes too long.”
-Yet grief, with its many ups and downs, lasts far longer than most people realize.
+Those who are actively grieving are caught in a web of pain, confusion and isolation.
+Those surrounding the survivors often express frustration and a sense of helplessness, which may, in time turn to impatience if the grieving process “takes too long.”
+Yet grief, with its many ups and downs, lasts far longer than most people expect or realize.

-Grief is an individual response and varies according to the person and the circumstances.
-There is no precise timetable for the grief process.
-During the weeks, months, and even years after the child dies, the employee may have varying levels of productivity.
+Each person’s grief is individual and unique and will vary according to the person and their circumstances.
+There is no timetable for the grief process.
+During the weeks, months and even years after a child dies, the employee may have varying levels of productivity.
 Some employees immediately return to work, believing that “keeping themselves busy” will help them cope with their loss.
-No matter when a person returns to work, those who are allowed to be open and honest about their grief experience, and receive support and understanding, generally will have a more productive work experience.
+No matter when a person returns to work, those who are allowed to be open and honest about their grief experience and who receive support and understanding, will generally have a more productive work experience.

 How Can You Help Now?

-The odds are, when you are initially contacted by your employee, you will be one of the first outside the family to learn of the child’s death.
+The odds are, when you are initially contacted by your employee, you will be one of the first to learn of the child’s death.
 How you respond will make a difference in the grief experience of your employee and his or her relationship with the work family.

-Depending on the financial situation, a donation to aid in paying expenses could be a great help, and your company may want to contribute to and start a collection effort to help your employee’s family.
+Depending on the financial situation of your company, a donation to aid in paying expenses could be of great help and your company may want to contribute to and start a collection effort to help your employee’s family.

 When an Employee Returns

-You can do a great deal to help your employee deal with grief.
-First and foremost, take an interested and caring attitude.
+You can do a great deal to help your employee deal with their grief.
+First and foremost take an interested and caring attitude.
 Nothing makes a bigger difference in the work setting than knowing you and your colleagues truly do care and want to help.
 You may want to consider scheduling a meeting of management and coworkers before the newly bereaved employee returns to the job.
-During this meeting, you can discuss how best to help the employee through the initial period of adjustment, and how to handle the outward symptoms of grief, such as frustration and irritability.
+During this meeting you can discuss how best to help the employee through the initial period of adjustment and how to handle the outward symptoms of grief, such as frustration and irritability.

-Be certain to work with the employee to determine work assignments, and be sensitive in assigning new tasks or responsibilities.
-Do not “over task,” but do take note if the employee indicates a readiness for additional responsibilities.
+Be certain to work with the employee to determine work assignments and to be sensitive in assigning new tasks or responsibilities.
+Do not “over task” but do take note if the employee indicates a readiness for additional responsibilities.
 You may need to be flexible in work hours and assignments as the employee moves through the initial period of adjustment.
 If the employee is involved in hazardous work, you may want to consider a temporary adjustment in duties.

 If your organization has an employee assistance program, have a member personally contact the bereaved employee.
 Brochures about self-help groups and organizations such as The Compassionate Friends should always be available and offered as a means of support.

-* Listen!
+- Listen!
 Allow the bereaved to express their feelings.
-Parents, siblings, and grandparents often have a need to talk about the child and the circumstances of the death.
-It may be helpful to encourage them to talk by using a gentle question such as, “Can you tell me about it?”
-However, realize there may be times when grieving persons simply cannot share their feelings.
+Parents, siblings and grandparents often have a need to talk about the child and the circumstances of the death.
+It may be helpful to encourage them to talk by using a gentle question such as “Can you tell me about it?”
+However, realize there may be times when a grieving person simply cannot share their feelings.
 Try again at a different time if this happens.

-* Don’t stifle your own reactions.
-Although you are in a position of authority, if you experience deep emotion, share your feelings.
-It is appropriate, and the employee will perceive your reaction as caring.
+- Don’t stifle your own reactions.
+Although you are in a position of authority, if you experience deep emotions, share them.
+It is appropriate and the employee will perceive your reaction as caring.

-* Don’t try to find magic words that will take away the pain.
-A simple, “I’m sorry,” offers comfort and support.
+- Don’t try to find magic words that will take away the pain, there are no magic words.
+A simple, “I’m sorry” offers comfort and support.
 Use the child’s name when talking to your employee.
-A bereaved parent’s greatest fear often is that their child will be forgotten.
+Often a bereaved parent’s greatest fear is that their child will be forgotten.

-* Avoid using clichés that attempt to minimize or explain the death, for example, “It was God’s will.”
-Don’t try to find something positive in the child’s death, such as, “At least you have other children.”
-There are no words that will make it all right that their child has died.
+- Avoid using clichés that attempt to minimize or explain the death, for example “It was God’s will.”
+Don’t try to find something positive in the child’s death, such as “At least you have other children.”
+There are no words that will make it all right and there is no silver lining to the reality that their child has died.

 Your Support Is Worth the Effort

-As difficult as it may be for you as an employer, helping the grieving parent, sibling, or grandparent will be worth your effort.
+As difficult as it may be for you as an employer to help the grieving parent, sibling or grandparent, it will be worth your effort.
 Company morale may be enhanced as other employees observe the way you handle this situation.
 In addition, your support can create a special bond that may result in more loyal, dedicated employees.

-The current printing of this brochure was donated by
+The current printing of this brochure was sponsored by

 TCF brochures may be purchased at a nominal cost through The Compassionate Friends by calling 877-969-0010 or by going to the Resource Section of The Compassionate Friends national website.
 You can sponsor a brochure printing through our Brochure Program.